Managing Side Effects

 Loss of Appetite

-Loss of appetite or a poor appetite are a common result of radiation therapy, chemotherapy, and immunotherapy.
+Loss of appetite or a poor appetite are a common result of immunotherapy, targeted therapy, chemotherapy, and radiation therapy.
 Once you adjust to treatment or treatment ends, your normal sense of taste and smell will return.

 - Physical factors that affect your appetite include nausea, vomiting, and changes in your taste or smell.